Najib ad-Dawlah: Desecration of his tomb

 His son Zabita Khan was defeated by a Mughal-Maratha force, led by Mahadji Sindhia (Shinde) ordered by Emperor Shah Alam II in 1772 and the fort of Pathargarh was completely looted of horses, elephants, guns and other valuable things by the Marathas.
-This was done to avenge the deaths of Maratha warriors who fell in the Battle of Delhi and Panipat.
-Marathas also destroyed the grave of Najib and scattered his bones.
+Marathas are also claimed to have destroyed the grave of Najib and scattered his bones.
+Jadunath Sarkar notes that the fancy workmanship of the tomb was defaced, but the grave was never demolished.

 A few years later, in the subsequent Rohilla War, the Rohillas were attacked by Awadh with help from British East India Company forces.
 When Hafiz Rahmat Khan Barech was killed in battle in April 1774, they were defeated, and Rohilkhand was plundered; and later, the Rohilla power east of the Ganges was ended, and the final treaty by which the territory was incorporated in Awadh was concluded at Lal Dhang.
 The district was ceded to the British by the Nawab of Awadh, Saadat Ali Khan II in 1801.